Southern Arizona Military Installations

 Davis-Monthan Air Force Base (DM) in Tucson is considered one of the most important combat air bases in the Department of Defense.
-Home to 10,869 direct employees, the base covers 10,600 acres and supports a variety of active aircraft, flying tens of thousands of sorties a year.
+Home to 10,235 direct employees and 4,123 indirect jobs, the base covers 10,600 acres and supports a variety of active aircraft, flying tens of thousands of sorties a year.
 The host unit at DM is the 355th Fighter Wing (355 FW) assigned to Twelfth Air Force.
 12th Air Force – Air Forces Southern is headquartered at DM and is part of Air Combat Command (ACC).
 The 355 FW provides A-10 Thunderbolt II close air support.
 DM is also widely recognized for its role as the location of the Air Force Materiel Command’s 309th Aerospace Maintenance and Regeneration Group (AMARG), better known as the “boneyard” for all excess military and government aircraft.

 162nd Fighter Wing, Arizona National Guard, Tucson

 The 162nd Fighter Wing (162 FW) is a unit of the Arizona Air National Guard, stationed at Tucson Air National Guard Base adjacent to the Tucson International Airport.
 The 162nd provides 2,947 jobs and $280 million into the economy.
 The primary mission of the 162nd Fighter Wing is education and flight training of International F-16 Fighting Falcon pilots.
 In addition, the wing performs air defense and homeland protection of the United States.
 In support of Operation Noble Eagle, America’s homeland defense mission, Arizona Air National Guard Airmen and F-16s perform an Aerospace Control Alert mission 24 hours per day, 365 days per year, to respond to any airborne threat in the Southwest United States.